ember-learn/cli-guides/guides/appendix/dev-tools.md

 node --inspect node_modules/ember-cli/bin/ember serve
 ```

-You will see a message similar to this in the console.
+You will see a message like this in the console.

 ```bash